diceid/sample-issuer-app/README.md

      -	It takes user email id as input and sends invitation  to this email address as QR code.
 The API used for this is:
      -	https://futurebankapi.wiprobc.com/swagger-ui.html#connections-controller/, POST /submit
 2. Holder should scan this   QR code to establish connection with Issuer
 3. Create schema.
-For schema creation API used is:  by default schema is created with the following attributes:
+For schema creation API used is: https://futurebankapi.wiprobc.com/swagger-ui.html#/schema-controller, POST /api/schema/createSchema.
+By default schema is created with the following attributes:
     - Name,
     - Email,
     - SPOC_Email